-A symposium exploring the past, present, and future of public engagement in the Humanities and Social Sciences in celebration of the American Center's Fiftieth Anniversary.
+A symposium exploring the past, present, and future of public engagement in the Humanities and Social Sciences in celebration of the American West Center's Fiftieth Anniversary.

 The University of Utah,

 Richard White, Margaret Byrne Professor of American History, Stanford University